quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Static Table {#header-table-static}

-The static table consists of a predefined static list of header fields, each of which has a fixed index over time.
+The static table consists of a predefined static list of field lines, each of which has a fixed index over time.
 Its entries are defined in {{static-table}}.

 All entries in the static table have a name and a value.
 However, values can be